How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 [For mothers within the last two weeks after giving birth]

-• Shooting time reduced to a maximum of 1 hour
+• Recording time is easily reduced to a maximum of 1 hour

-• Mostly shot while sitting on the bed
+• Mostly comfortable shooting while sitting on the bed

-• Frequent breaks and time for changing diapers and breastfeeding
+• Ensure frequent breaks and adequate time for changing diapers and feeding.

 [Plan for mothers after Cesarean section]